ninech/deploio-examples/README.md

 Django admin interface can be used to add messages.
 Just visit `https://<URL of app>/admin` to access it and use the user credentials which you pass via the env variables below to login.
+Please also define the `SECRET_KEY` which is used to secure signed data and should be kept secret.

 ```bash
 nctl create application django-example \